coolsam999/wii-project/README.md

 # wii-project
-wii-project is a test proeject im making currently i don't know what i want to make so yeah.
+wii-project is a test project im making currently i don't know what i want to make so yeah.